Pressure-Cooker Thai Coconut Beef

 - Optional toppings: thinly sliced green onions, chopped unsalted peanuts, hot sauce and lime wedges

 - Sprinkle beef with salt and pepper.
-Select saute setting, and adjust for high heat, in a 6-qt. electric pressure cooker.
-Heat oil; add one half-roast.
+Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat.
+Add oil; add one roast half.
 Brown on all sides, about 5 minutes.
 Remove; repeat with remaining beef.

 - Return beef to pressure cooker; add red pepper.
 In a bowl, whisk coconut milk with next six ingredients; pour over meat.
 Lock lid; make sure vent is closed.
 Select manual setting; adjust pressure to high, and set time for 35 minutes.
 When finished cooking, quick-release pressure according to manufacturer's directions.
 Add sugar snap peas; return to full pressure, and cook 5 minutes.
 Naturally release pressure for 10 minutes, then quick-release any remaining pressure.

-Remove beef; cool slightly.
+- Remove beef; cool slightly.
 Skim fat from cooking juices.
 Shred beef with two forks.
 Stir in cilantro.
-Serve with rice and, if desired, toppings of choice.
+Serve with rice and toppings of your choice.